fecabrera/siec/README.md

 An imported module's members stay inside its namespace: they're reachable only through their qualified spelling (or a member import), never unqualified.
 A file's unqualified view holds its own declarations, its member imports, whatever it pulled in with `@include`, and the compilation unit's: the source files given together on the command line share their names, C-style.

-Types scope the same way: a module's structs, enums, and aliases are reachable through their qualified spelling in any type position — `let pkg: package.Package;`, `shapes.Box<i32>`, casts and `sizeof` included — or unqualified through a member import (`import { Point, Box as Crate } from shapes;`).
+Types scope the same way: a module's structs, enums, and aliases are reachable through their qualified spelling in any type position (`let pkg: package.Package;`, `shapes.Box<i32>`, casts and `sizeof` included) or unqualified through a member import (`import { Point, Box as Crate } from shapes;`).
 Enum members follow their enum: `shapes.Color::RED` qualified, or `Color::RED` once `Color` is member-imported.
-A type's name written without either is an error; only types *inferred* across the boundary — a call's return type, say — flow without their module's name in view.
+A type's name written without either is an error; only types *inferred* across the boundary (a call's return type, say) flow without their module's name in view.

 #### Include